What is a VPN?

 Chrome is currently the world's most popular browser, with 6 out of 10 people using Google's browser, compared to Safari, Microsoft Edge, and Mozilla Firefox.
 Using Chrome is quick and convenient, but it comes at a price.
-It may not be blatantly obvious, but Chrome keeps tabs of your online habits and sometimes stores and sends this information to advertisers, your ISP, and even government agencies.
+It may not be blatantly obvious, but Chrome keeps tabs on your online habits and sometimes stores and sends this information to third parties.
 If you don't like that, it makes sense to use a VPN with Chrome.

 Does Chrome have a built-in VPN?

 No, but you can go on "incognito" mode for private browsing.
 This is obviously not quite the same as having a dedicated VPN.
 When you are on "incognito mode", Google won't save your browsing history, cookies, and site data, as well as information entered in forms.
 On the other hand, your activities "might still be visible" to websites you visit, your employer or school, as well as your internet provider.
 At least Google is transparent about it.